datacarpentry/shell-genomics/episodes/04-redirection.md

 > {: .solution}
 {: .challenge}

+## File manipulation and more practice with pipes

-Finally, let's use the new tools in our kit and a few new ones to example our SRA metadata file.
+Let's use the tools we've added to our tool kit so far, along with a few new ones, to example our SRA metadata file.
+First, let's navigate to the correct directory.

 ~~~
 $ cd